 We won’t be discussing direct-radiating speakers (monopole speakers), but Bipole Vs Dipole Speakers are worth noting as they can help us understand the two other surround speaker types.

 Most audiophiles love direct-radiating speakers, as do most users.
 Dipole vs bipole speakers does the best job of reproducing surround sound effects in action movies and video games.
-These speakers usually use the same drivers that the front speaker systems.
+These speaker usually use the same drivers that the front speaker systems.

 These speaker drivers direct the sound towards the listener, aiming it at the sweet spot.
 This is especially true if the speakers are all placed at an equal distance from the listener.